 | Before: We started out with a brand-new, bone-stock ’17 Ram 2500 Cummins— debadged, of course.

 BDS Suspension offers a plethora of options for lifting your HD Ram.
-You can choose from leveling or a 4- to a 6-inch kit, and there are several different versions of each, depending on your plans for the truck.
+You can choose from a 2-, 3-, 4-, 6- to a 8-inch kit, and there are several different versions of each, depending on your plans for the truck.
 From there, you have a ton of add-ons to choose from—and we them all!
 Our order included the 6-inch four-link suspension system, along with the optional front adjustable track bar, dual steering stabilizer, and front dual shock hoop.
 Also included in our order were a total of eight shocks from Fox Racing.
 For wheels, we picked up a set of Center Line’s new 20x10 LT3 wheels in black with machined edges.
 For an aggressive look but still plenty of road manners, we chose 37x12.50R20 Trail Grappler M/Ts from Nitto.
 With this combo, we knew we’d have the looks and performance we were after.

 This was a very involved install and is not for the faint of heart.
 There was a fair amount of trimming, drilling, and welding involved.
 Follow along below as we knock it out in a couple of days.
 And log onto BDS Suspension, Center Line, and Nitto’s websites to see what they offer for your tuck.

 | We went big with BDS Suspension.
 What you’re looking at is actually the majority of five separate part numbers.
 First, there is the 6-inch four-link suspension system.
 Then we dressed up the basic kit with almost everything else they offer, including the recoil traction bar system, the dual steering stabilizer kit with Fox shocks, the adjustable front track bar, and the front dual shock hoop.